TianJH2099/TianJH2099/README.md

 - 👋 Hi, I’m @TianJH2099
 - 👀 I’m interested in NLP/KG and Development
-- 🌱 I’m currently learning  Recommendation system and Question answering system
+- 🌱 I’m currently learning  Recommendation system in Government Affairs.
+- 🤔 Future is unknown, let`s try something to find out.

 <!---
 TianJH2099/TianJH2099 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.